695 - Albert Okura

 I could show you the real Ronald McDonald

-Instead of wasting everybody's afternoon inside of a fabrication McDonald's layer.
+a waste, instead of wasting everybody's afternoon inside of a fabrication McDonald's lair.

 Yeah, I need you to get away from me.

-You're going to see a bunch of menus without the McDonald's logo.
+You're gonna see a bunch of menus without the McDonald's logo.
+You know why?

 Because McDonald's has asked this place to not exist.